Opening

 Concluding Prayer

-Almighty God, Heavenly Father, whose Providence upholds all created things and whose boundless love is new unto us every morning: As the shadows of the eventide deepen, we make our humble appeal unto Thy steadfast mercy.
-We pray that You would visit our homes and keep us both outwardly and inwardly, defending us by Thy mighty power from all adversities and all peril of body and soul.
-Cover us with the shadow of Thy wings, that we may not be afraid for the terror by night nor yield to the crafts and asserts of the devil, our wicked Foe.
-Grant us peaceful rest in the protection of Your holy angels, that we may wake to glorify Your name and live in the hope of everlasting life; through Jesus Christ, Thy Son, our Lord, our Savior and only Refuge.
+Almighty God, Heavenly Father, whose Providence upholds all created things and whose boundless love is new unto us every morning: As the shadows of the eventide deepen, we make our humble appeal unto Your steadfast mercy.
+We pray that You would visit our homes and keep us both outwardly and inwardly, defending us by Your mighty power from all adversities and all peril of body and soul.
+Cover us with the shadow of Your wings, that we may not be afraid for the terror by night nor yield to the crafts and assaults of the devil, our wicked Foe.
+Grant us peaceful rest in the protection of Your holy angels, that we may wake to glorify Your name and live in the hope of everlasting life; through Jesus Christ, Your Son, our Lord, our Savior and only Refuge.
 Amen.

 Luther's Evening Prayer